Where is Holly Marie?

 I had only done a few of these notifications when I called Florida that day, yet I understand from colleagues that have been doing this a lot longer than I have that her comment to me that meant there was a missing baby related to our Doe case was unheard of.
 Thankfully, as fate would have it, just minutes later I was able to determine that John Doe’s female companion was indeed his wife when one of my dozens of pleas for help was returned at long last.
 One of her cousins called me back with the answers as to our victim’s wife’s parentage.

 She was, in fact, the granddaughter of the couple I had identified.
 Recent Oklahoma births are not accessible on public genealogy databases, so I might have spent weeks longer looking for her had we not identified her husband and found her name on their marriage license.
-It solved two cases at once when we found his Kentucky birth record online and were able to locate his living family members in Florida.
+It solved two cases at once when my colleague found his Kentucky birth record online and were able to locate his living family members in Florida.

 Learning that this beautiful young couple who were cut down as they were just beginning their adult lives actually had a one year old daughter left me breathless.